jon-marks/PVPlant/docs/source/07_glossary.rst

       See :term:`Photovoltaic Panel`

    **Solar Power**
-      Power from the sun harvested by the :term:`PV Plant`.
+      Irradiance from the sun converted by a :term:`PV Plant`.

+   **Turbidity**
+      The reduction in atmospheric transparency due to scattering and absorption of light by aerosols.